swissup/swissup.github.io/m2/extensions/amp/configuration.md

-Persistent browsing | Set "No", and all links on AMP site will direct to normal site Use AMP for all supported pages | Set "No" to select supported pages manually Use AMP at | Select the pages that will use AMP
+Persistent browsing | Set "No", and all links on AMP site will direct to normal site Use AMP for all supported pages | Set "No" to select supported pages manually Use AMP at | Select the pages that will use AMP Exclude URLs from AMP | Place URLs which should not be converted to AMP.
+For example, some third-party modules create product pages which don't work on AMP.
 Force AMP activation on | Allows to force AMP activation for mobile and tablet devices

 ### Web